sandialabs/sceptre-phenix-apps/src/python/phenix_apps/apps/scorch/rtds/README.md

 ## Notes

-- The `configure` stage has the side effect of clearing all miniccc commands and responses.
-Ensure this component is run before any other components that rely on miniccc state before execution, or are run in the background.
+- It is recommended to reset miniccc state before running `configure` stage of this component with run in a Scorch `loop`.
+An example of this is shown in the example section, with a `reset_cc` component used before `configure` is called.
+This isn't strictly required, but it will greatly increase reliability of the component when used with Scorch's `loop`.
 - This component checks a variety of things on the provider: the VM is running, NTP is syncronized, and that the `pybennu-power-solver` process is running.
-- Elasticsearch, if configured, must be reachable from the phenix container running on the host.
+- Elasticsearch, if configured, must be reachable from the phenix Docker container.
-- All data validation is done via Elasticsearch.
-The CSV files are simply copied off, and aren't used for validation.
-If validation is important, ensure Elasticsearch is setup and configured in the provider and in this component.
+- All data validation is performed via Elasticsearch.
+The CSV files are not used for validation and are simply copied during the `stop` stage.
+If data validation is important, ensure Elasticsearch configured in the provider and this component.

 ## Metadata Options